dannguyen/journalism-syllabi/README.md

 <a href="https://source.opennews.org/en-US/learning/interactive-data-journalism-one-semester/">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>A tested framework for teaching, and a practical guide for learning.
+        A tested framework for teaching, and a practical guide for learning.
 Data journalism draws on a remarkable array of skills—everything from statistics to graphic design to FOIA requests.
 It seems impossible to fit everything that aspiring data journalists might need into one semester.
 And it is.
-But...</em></p>
+But
+        </small></p>

         <p>Instructors: Russell Chun, Yolanda Ma, Jonathan Stray</p>
     </td>
     <td>
-        Source OpenNews
+        <small>Source OpenNews</small>
     </td>
   </tr>